Geology Virtual Trips:

 There are nearly 350 questions associated with Field Trip contents as well as the sections on Structures and Fossils.

-ANSWERS TO THESE QUESTIONS WILL BE AVAILABLE TO TEACHERS IN BOOKLET FORM AT COST (SHIPPING AND HANDLING).
+ANSWERS TO THESE QUESTIONS WILL BE AVAILABLE TO TEACHERS UPON REQUEST AND PROOF OF INSTITUTIONAL AFFLIATION.